MojosBeans100/DunkeldFitnessCentre/README.md

 * Was there any text they could not read?
 * Was attention drawn from important features to less important feature, and why?

+## Third test: the author of the website opened the website in different sized browsers.

+This test was to ensure the website made sense on different browser sizes.
+The format could be improved on smaller screen sizes, and the code could be written more efficiently to adapt to different sizes - for example using more responsive units for font-size, width, height etc.

+The main goal of this test was to ensure that the website did  not look messy or disorganized, still made sense and the structure could be followed.

+## Fourth test: the author of the website tested all the links and hyperlinks several times

+To ensure all the links were working and did not lead to an error page.

+# Validator Testing

+## HTML Testing
+The code was passed through the official HTML *W3C validator* with no errors returned.

+## CSS Testing
+The code was passed through the official CSS *Jigsaw validator* with no errors returned.

+## Unfixed Bugs

+# Deployment

+# Credits
+## Content
+All content was written by the author.

+## Media
+Most media images were sourced from Pexels website.